vicompany/Front-end-Guidelines/SASS.md

 ## Block

 * Module- and filenames won't be abbreviated and are written in lowercase with dashes.
-* Module- and filenames are written in singular form: `_button.scss`.
+* Module- and filenames are written in singular form: `_button.scss`
 * We define the module (class) name on the top of the block in a `$module` variable.

 **Bad**